spokeldn/react-test/README.md

 ### Requirements
 - Please use React.js and a state management library (ie. Redux, Hooks) of your preference.
-- Please write relevant tests preferably using Jest or Enzyme.
+- Please write relevant tests preferably using Jest.
 - The designs provided are a basic wireframe of the structure we expect to see.
 Feel free to experiment with different styles but please provide a responsive UI.

 # Layout